Skip to content

 Confinement feeding information: read, watch, listen

-- Confinement feeding - watch this video to hear from LLS NSW on confinement feeding planning and principles.
+• Confinement feeding - watch this LLS NSW video for more on confinement feeding planning and principles.

-- Workshop series - in 2025, Merinolink ran a series of workshops on confinement feeding.
-Click here to watch the associated webinar, and download the slides.
+• Workshop series - in 2025, Merinolink ran a series of workshops on confinement feeding.
+Watch the associated webinar, and download the slides.
 The national webinar discussed practices around confined feeding (particularly at joining and lambing) as well as the use of supplements to increase production, mitigate heat stress and methane production in confined and grazing sheep.

-- Containment Feeding to Boost Business Performance and Resilience Project - from the South Australian Drought Hub, this producer resource guide provides information on everything from decision pathways to releasing stock from containment.
+• Containment Feeding to Boost Business Performance and Resilience Project - from the South Australian Drought Hub, this producer resource guide provides information on everything from decision pathways to releasing stock from containment.
+You can also watch this video from the Future Drought Fund, for a project overview.

-- A producers’ guide to production feeding for lamb growth - this guide from MLA covers nutrition, feeding options, welfare, marketing and more.
+• A producers’ guide to production feeding for lamb growth - this MLA guide covers nutrition, feeding options, welfare, marketing and more.

 Landholder case studies

-- Landholder case study – retaining breeders: this video, filmed at Binalong NSW, includes producers who utilise confinement feeding to retain their core breeding stock in dry times.
+• Landholder case study – retaining breeders: this video, filmed at Bingalong NSW, includes producers who utilise confinement feeding to retain their core breeding stock in dry times.
 This case study is from the Saving our Soils During Drought project supported by the Australian Government’s Future Drought Fund.
-You can read more about the project by clicking here.
+You can read more about the project here.

 Research papers for you

-- The environmental impact of sheep confinement feeding systems - this paper from the University of Southern Queensland explores the knowledge gaps surrounding confinement feeding sheep, compared to cattle.
+• The environmental impact of sheep confinement feeding systems - this University of Southern Queensland paper explores the knowledge gaps surrounding confinement feeding sheep, compared to cattle.

 Don't miss out